Dankirk/RegSLScan/README.md

 RegSlScan.exe Software\Valve
 ```

-If no commandline parameters are given.
-RegSLScan scans all subkeys in Local Machine (HKLM) recursively.
+If no commandline parameters are given RegSLScan scans all subkeys in Local Machine (HKLM) recursively.

 If a parameter such as "Software\Valve" is given, the speficied key (under HKLM) and it's subkeys are scanned instead.